 During fiscal 2014, the Company received its first Commercial Production milestone payment of US\$1 million.
-It also recognised the second payment of US\$2 million that is due no later than May 20, 2015 as a milestone payment receivable discounted at 10%, with a present value of \$1,989,601.
-The Company also began receiving a gross sales royalty of 0.80% of iron ore product sold from the property and sales price payments.
-See note 16.
+It also recognised the second payment of US\$2 million that is due no later than May 20, 2015 as a milestone payment receivable discounted at 10%.
+The Company also began receiving a gross sales royalty of 0.80% of iron ore product sold from the property and sales price-related milestone payments.